bsc-iitm/machine-learning-foundations/docs/week-3/best_fit.md

 !!! note
-    The error is parallel to the $b$ axis and is *not* perpendicular to the line.
+    The error is parallel to the $y$-axis and is *not* perpendicular to the line.